RogueMew/Walt-Disney-Wait-Time-Desktop-App/Readme.md

 ## Usage Guidelines

 1. **Disclaimer:**
    - Park App Tracker is an independent project and is not affiliated with or endorsed by any theme park.
-This application is developed by [Your Name] for personal use.
+This application is developed by RogueMew for personal use.

 2. **Rules of Usage:**
    - Use Park App Tracker responsibly and in compliance with all applicable laws.